Carson-MD/4400/README.md

 **4) <<list_condition()>>List all conditions associated with a drug-gene combination.**

-Purpose: To show the conditions associated with a certain drug and a specific gene with Allele<br />
+Purpose: To show the conditions associated with a certain drug and a specific gene with Star Notation or RsN Allele<br />
 Use with: Star Notation or RsN for Allele's<br />
 Sample Input / Output:<br />
 Input: list_condition(venlafaxine, 'CYP2D9', '*3', Condition).<br />